ycpcs/cs330-fall2025/schedule/exercises/ftp.md

     - What are the implications of being able to extract files like this from a packet capture?
     - What does this tell you about using **unencrypted FTP** on public or shared networks?

+---

 ## Submission Instructions

-Post your solutions in [Marmoset](https://cs.ycp.edu/marmoset) by the scheduled due date in the syllabus.
+Post your answers in [Marmoset](https://cs.ycp.edu/marmoset) by the scheduled due date in the syllabus.

 Please submit the following:

 - **Answers** to all **Analysis Tasks** and **Discussion Questions**.
+- A copy of the packet capture file.
 - A **screenshot** of the **TCP Stream** showing the FTP login (username and password).
 - A **screenshot** of the **Exported FTP Objects** window from Wireshark.
 - (Optional) Any **files** you saved from the FTP session (e.g., `rfc959.txt`).